k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

   - Customer
   - Ordering

- The following BEs are defined in the TDM:
+ The following BEs are defined in K2view's TDM:

 ![Customer BE](images/customer_be.png)